Hornbill-Docs/esp-config/esp-config/automation/it-automation.md

 * **Display**

-Provide the node with a display name that will appear on the business process design canvas
+Provide the node with a display name that will appear on the workflow design canvas

 * **Description**

 Optional text area that can be used to provide a description detailing the node's function

 ### Job Request

 * **Package**